Top of page

 Main content

-Dan SinykinAssistant Professor
+Dan SinykinAssociate Professor

 Biography

-Dan Sinykin is an assistant professor of English at Emory University.
+Dan Sinykin is an associate professor of English at Emory University.
 His first book, American Literature and the Long Downturn, was published in 2020 by Oxford University Press.
 Apocalypse shapes the experience of millions of Americans.
 Not because they face imminent cataclysm, however true this is, but because apocalypse is a story they tell themselves.
 It offers a way out of an otherwise irredeemably unjust world.
 And it is old.
 Since its origins among Jewish writers in the first centuries BCE, apocalypse has recurred as a tempting and available form through which to express a sense of hopelessness.
 Why has it appeared with such force in the US now?

 To find the meaning of our apocalyptic times we need to look at the economics of the last five decades, from the end of the postwar boom.
 After historian Robert Brenner, Sinykin calls this the long downturn.
 The economics of the long downturn worked interfered with the most intimate experiences of everyday life, and inspired the fear that there would be no tomorrow.
 This fear takes the form of what Sinykin calls neoliberal apocalypse.